-- 9. Salaries for any extra-duty position created during the term of this Agreement shall be negotiated with the Association. - 10.
-The Association and the District shall form a joint committee to determine compensation for duties typically assigned to department heads in the past. - 11.
-Coaches whose teams advance to post-season playoff games shall have the additional days pro-rated and paid using their current coaching daily rate as the basis for such pay. - 12.
-The following stipulations shall apply regarding the formation of clubs at the high school level, and the resultant compensation of high school club advisors: - a.
+- 12. The following stipulations shall apply regarding the formation of clubs at the high school level, and the resultant compensation of high school club advisors: - a.
 All clubs must write a charter and have it approved by the activities administrator. - i.
 The charter must include the following: A mission statement outlining the purpose of the club.
 The type of activities in which the club will participate.
 The estimated number of students that will participate in the club.
 The estimated number of meetings and activities the club will have each year.
 A schedule of the meeting and activities for the year.
-An estimated number of contact hours for the year. - Initial and continued funding of approved clubs will be based solely on those items listed in section a. above. - b.
-By March first of each year the advisor must submit a report of the club's activities for the year to date and an estimate of what the club plans to do for the remainder of the current year.
+An estimated number of contact hours for the year. - ii.
+Initial and continued funding of approved clubs will be based solely on those items listed in section a. above. - b.
+By March first of each year the advisor must submit a report of the club's activities for the year to date and an estimate of what the club plans to do for the remainder of the current year. - e.
 New clubs will be unfunded for the first year of their existence.
-By March 1, of the first year of existence, the advisor must submit a charter and a report of the current year's activities to the administrator in charge of activities to be considered for approval next year.
+By March 1, of the first year of existence, the advisor must submit a charter and a report of the current year's activities to the administrator in charge of activities to be considered for approval next year. - d.

-- d.
 Each school year, the administrator in charge of activities and a representative of the Association will determine the funding level of each club based on the information provided in the charters.
-If an agreement cannot be reached, the advisors of the club(s) in question may appeal to the Executive Director of Human Resources and/or the Assistant Superintendent. - d.
-All funding must fall within the amount of money budgeted for this purpose by the District's budget committee. - 13.
-The District and the Association will collaborate to form a committee that shall include members chosen by the Association.
+If an agreement cannot be reached, the advisors of the club(s) in question may appeal to the Executive Director of Human Resources and/or the Assistant Superintendent. - e.
+All funding must fall within the amount of money budgeted for this purpose by the District's budget committee.

+13. The District and the Association will collaborate to form a committee that shall include members chosen by the Association.
 The committee will be charged with reviewing Extra Duty Compensation and shall review number of participants, workload, competition/event schedules, and other factors that may affect compensation.
 The committee shall solicit input from members currently performing extra duties.
 The committee will report their findings to the District and the Association by January 31, 2013.